afhamahmed1/BASIC/README.md

 7. Error handling mechanisms, including runtime error detection and reporting.
 8. Support for user-defined types and structures.
 9. Integrated debugging features, such as breakpoints and step-by-step execution.
-10.Compatibility with the original BASIC language syntax and keywords.
+10. Compatibility with the original BASIC language syntax and keywords.
-11.Optimization techniques to improve the performance of generated code.
+11. Optimization techniques to improve the performance of generated code.